marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/powerpc-function-attributes.rst

 .. index:: indirect calls, PowerPC, longcall function attribute, PowerPC, shortcall function attribute, PowerPC

-.. gcc-attr:: longcall, shortcall
+.. powerpc-fn-attr:: longcall, shortcall

-  The :gcc-attr:`longcall` attribute
+  The :powerpc-fn-attr:`longcall` attribute
   indicates that the function might be far away from the call site and require a different (more expensive) calling sequence.
 The ``shortcall`` attribute indicates that the function is always close